tendermint/atom_one/README.md

 The PHOTON and ATOM tokens will be whitelisted as transaction fee payments for the hub and all simple-transfer zones.

-Any inflation of PHOTON tokens to the Community Pool or designated DAO beyond the default inflation rate described here requires a supermajority vote of a special inflation governance proposal type.
+Any inflation of PHOTON tokens to the Community Pool or designated Treasury DAO beyond the default inflation rate described here requires a supermajority vote of a special inflation governance proposal type.

 ## The ICS System